PrefectHQ/prefect/docs/tutorial/work-pools.md

 While the default namespace is set, any images you build without specifying a registry or username/organization will be pushed to the repository.

-To take advantage of this functionality, you can write your deploy scripts like this:
+To take advantage of this functionality, you can write your deploy script like this:

 ```python hl_lines="14" title="example_deploy_script.py"
 from prefect import flow